 Let’s be honest, broken trust is never fun.
 It sucks.
 And it sucks even more when it was your own fault.
 But digging in your heels and making excuses is not going to help here.
 You may actually have some really good reasons for why this happened, or even context that the team can’t be aware of, but this is not the time to be defensive.

 You.
 Must.
 Listen.

 Listen to each person without planning what you’re going to say.
-Watch their facial expressions, body language, and listen to their tone.
+Watch their facial expressions and body language, and listen to their tone.
 Put yourself in their shoes to understand their very legitimate feelings at this moment.

 If this is just a one-on-one conversation, it can flow more organically.
-But if this is a group conversation, then you also need to ensure that each person gets a chance to share their vantage point, and your thoughts come last--after you’ve heard and digested what everyone shared.
+But if this is a group conversation, then you also need to ensure that each person gets a chance to share their vantage point, and your thoughts should come last—after you’ve heard and digested what everyone has shared.

 Second, humbly acknowledge your role in it

 Two of the most powerful words in the world, when spoken authentically, are “I’m sorry.”

 Regardless of whether you intended to break trust, you need to acknowledge it and own it.
 I recall telling my team, “You are right.
 I’m so sorry.
 I dropped the ball here by not clarifying the priority of this project and who’s responsible for which piece.”